cockroachdb/docs/v22.2/alter-backup-schedule.md

 `schedule_label` | The name or label given to the backup schedule.
 `collectionURI` | The URI where you want to store the backup.
 See [Backup file URLs](backup.html#backup-file-urls) for detail on forming the URI.
 `option` | Control the backup behavior with a comma-separated list of these [options](#backup-options).
 `RECURRING crontab` | Specify when the backup should be taken.
-By default, these are incremental backups that capture changes since the last backup and append to the current full backup.
+By default, these are incremental backups.
+A separate schedule may be created automatically to write full backups at a regular cadence, depending on the frequency of the incremental backups.
+You can likewise modify this separate schedule with `ALTER BACKUP SCHEDULE`.
 Define the schedule as a `STRING` in [crontab format](https://en.wikipedia.org/wiki/Cron).
 All times in UTC. <br><br>Example: `'@daily'` (run daily at midnight)
 `FULL BACKUP crontab / ALWAYS` | Specify when to take a new full backup.
 Define the schedule as a `STRING` in [crontab format](https://en.wikipedia.org/wiki/Cron) or as `ALWAYS`. <br><br>`FULL BACKUP ALWAYS` will trigger `RECURRING` to always take full backups. **Note:** If you do not have an Enterprise license then `ALWAYS` is the only accepted value of `FULL BACKUP`. <br><br>If you omit the `FULL BACKUP` clause, the default backup schedule will be as follows: <ul><li>`RECURRING` <= 1 hour: Default to `FULL BACKUP '@daily'`</li><li>`RECURRING` <= 1 day: Default to `FULL BACKUP '@weekly'`</li><li>Otherwise: Default to `FULL BACKUP ALWAYS`</li></ul>
 `schedule_option` | Control the schedule behavior with a comma-separated list of these [schedule options](#schedule-options).